mnvr/music-making-machines/modules/README.md

 as the voltage of the output jack _OUT_.

 ![VCA output level can be set both manually and via the level control voltage at the same time](i/vca-4.png)

+> [!NOTE]
+>
+> When a cable is patched to the level input, the display indicates our manual
+> adjustments differently - they reduce the extent of the underlying level bars
+> themselves (the gray ones) so that the level input takes an increased
+> proportion of them.
+When the level input is saturated, both the gray and
+> yellow bars coincide.

 Note the that setup in our example is uncommon.
 We're sending a fixed voltage as the input to be modulated, while in practice this is going to be a varying audio